 You may submit a proposal for an Individual Major anytime from the beginning of your sophomore year to the middle of your junior year.
-Each proposal will be reviewed by a Faculty Review Committee (FRC) and then forwarded to a final approval committee with the FRC’s recommendations.
-FRCs can be scheduled when proposals are ready; currently, proposals are paired for review when possible.
-The final approval committee normally meets just once a semester, so a review late in the fall semester, for example, might not be seen by the approval committee until spring.
+Each proposal will be reviewed through a Final Review Consultation (FRC) and then forwarded to the Curriculum Committee for final approval.
+FRCs can be scheduled when proposals are ready.
 It’s helpful to aim to have the final draft of your proposal ready for FRC review in early November or early April, in order to have it forwarded for approval in the same semester.

 Use the checklist to help draft your proposal.
 It will help insure your proposal is complete.
 Your proposal must include:

 - the proposed name and description of your individual major, with an explanation of the main ideas or themes that tie your proposal together, and why your studies must be pursued through an individual major;

 - a list of the courses, independent studies, internships, or other experiences you propose, with an explanation of their role in the major;